skamalad/shikhsha_final/README.md

     *   ```JWT_SUBJECT = 'xxxxxx@xxxxxx.xxxxxxx'``` (Replace with the name of the delegated admin "user" who will act on behalf of the Shikhsha app)
     *   ```DOMAIN = 'xxxxxx.xxxxxxx'``` (Replace with the Workspace domain name).

+*Ensure that any comments are deleted from the config.env file before deploying.
+Comments in an environment file that aren't on their own line will be read as a part of the variable and cause the app to be non functional.*

 ##### Deploy